buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_4_Checking_For_Character_NFT.md

 With that, let's set our `characterNFT` state with this data so we can use it in our app!

 It's now time to address that `transformCharacterData` method we are calling.
-Since we will be getting character data in other spots in our app, why would we want to write the some code over and over again?
+Since we will be getting character data in other spots in our app, why would we want to write the same code over and over again?
 Let's get a little fancy with it 😎.

 We can get rid of the undefined error by heading to the `constants.js` file that we created to hold our contract address and add the following: